JRPerrenoud/free-genai-bootcamp-2025/lang_portal/frontend-technical-spec.md

 -GET /api/study_activities

 ### Study Activity Show '/study_activities/:id'
 #### Purpose
-The purpose of this page is to show the details of a study activity in its past study sessions.
+The purpose of this page is to show the details of a study activity and its past study sessions.
+Clicking on the ID of a study session on this page will take us the detail of that study session.

 #### Components
 - Name of study activity